iwoork/homeforpup/docs/features/DOG_COLOR_SELECTOR_README.md

 7. Verify data structure

 ### Manual Testing
-1. Start your app (adopter or breeder)
+1. Start your app (dog-parent or breeder)
 2. Navigate to a form with dog color input
 3. Click on the color field
 4. Verify: